Monday 1 June 2020

 Terror From the Deep is also a text adventure for the ZX Spectrum, released in 1983 by Kayde Software.
 It's written in BASIC and has very little to do with tactical wargaming.

-After numerous delays Apocalypse was released in a semi-completed state.
-It eschewed the charming pixel graphics of its predecessors for a mixture of scanned physical models and shiny CGI - rendered with expensive Silicon Graphics workstations - but the results were hideous.
-I haven't played it, so I can't comment on the gameplay, but from what I have seen on Youtube it looks like a messy fusion of real-time and turn-based combat with tiny little soldiers lost against fussy backgrounds.
+I haven't played it, so I can't comment on the gameplay, but from what I've seen on Youtube it looks like a messy fusion of real-time and turn-based combat with tiny little soldiers lost against fussy backgrounds.
+It wasn't a big success, and Julian Gollop and his chums largely lost control of the franchise at that point.

 Modern-day XCOM's major innovations include squad-based enemy AI, context-sensitive cover, an expanded role-playing element, and a generally faster-paced, more compact tactical game.